jwworth/command-line-cheat-sheet/README.md

 # Command Line Cheat Sheet

+> 'The less effort, the faster and more powerful you will be.' —Bruce Lee

 The goal of this document is to be the most exhaustive command line cheat sheet on the internet.

 ### White Belt